JeffersonLab/clara-docs/docs/clas/data-processing.md

 #### threads and farm.cpu

-These two options define vertical scaling factor, i.e. how many events will be processed in parallel within a single Clara DPE.
-The option *threads* defines vertical scaling for the local Clara deployment and processing, while *farm.cpu* defines the same for farm node/DPE/PBS-job deployment.
+These two options define vertical scaling factor, i.e. how many events will be processed in parallel within a single CLARA DPE.
+The option *threads* defines vertical scaling for the local CLARA deployment and processing, while *farm.cpu* defines the same for farm node/DPE/PBS-job deployment.
 Note that *farm.xxx* options are for farm deployment only and are independent from settings for the local processing.